guilevieiram/ipOverTelegram/README.md

 ## 🏯 Architecture
 The code is separated in several modules with 2 main entrance points.

 The files `client.c` and `server.c` define the main entry-points for the applications.
+Each of them have two threads : one that read the packet in the tunnel, encode it and send it to telegram and one that read telegram decode the packet and write in the tunnel.

 The shared packages are:
 - `encryptor`: responsable for encrypting and decrypting values, using a shared dictionary;